HomePolitics and Current AffairsCEC recommends banning of private vehicles in Sariska Tiger Reserve

 Central Empowered Committee (CEC) set up for the protection of tigers and their habitats in Sariska Reserve has recommended banning of entry of any private vehicle in Reserve.

 Entry of roadways buses and private vehicles in Sariska Tiger Reserve will be banned for March 31, 2025.
-The government will also ban cooking at the Pandupole temple located in the Tiger Reserve, which is home to 43 tigers.
+The will also ban cooking at the Pandupole temple located in the Tiger Reserve, which is home to 43 tigers.

-The Supreme Court has given its nod on the report submitted by Central Empowered Committee set up for ensuring conservation to tigers and their habitats in Sariska.
+The Supreme has given its nod on the report submitted by Central Empowered Committee set up for ensuring conservation to tigers and their habitats in Sariska.

 The CEC has recommended ban on the entry of any vehicle in the prohibited Tiger Reserve from March 31, 2025.